ajv-validator/ajv/README.md

 Validation function for an asynchronous custom format/keyword should return a promise that resolves to `true` or `false` (or rejects with `new Ajv.ValidationError(errors)` if you want to return custom errors from the keyword function).
 Ajv compiles asynchronous schemas to either [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) (default) that can be optionally transpiled with [regenerator](https://github.com/facebook/regenerator) or to [es7 async function](http://tc39.github.io/ecmascript-asyncawait/) that can be transpiled with [nodent](https://github.com/MatAtBread/nodent) or with regenerator as well.
 You can also supply any other transpiler as a function.
 See [Options](#options).

-The compiled validation function has `async: true` property (if the schema is asynchronous), so you can differentiate these functions if you are using both syncronous and asynchronous schemas.
+The compiled validation function has `$async: true` property (if the schema is asynchronous), so you can differentiate these functions if you are using both syncronous and asynchronous schemas.

 If you are using generators, the compiled validation function can be either wrapped with [co](https://github.com/tj/co) (default) or returned as generator function, that can be used directly, e.g. in [koa](http://koajs.com/) 1.0. `co` is a small library, it is included in Ajv (both as npm dependency and in the browser bundle).